 At the reach-scale, large woody debris increases overall flow resistance, reduces velocity, and reduces sediment transport (Smith et al. 1993, Shields and Grippel 1995; Assani and Petit 1995; Buffington and Montgomery 1999).
 The cumulative drag force of debris in a particular reach will be distributed over the reach by equating area-distributed drag force to the equivalent shear stress to compute an incremental increase in flow resistance associated with the LWD (Hygelund and Manga 2003).
 For existing conditions, the amount of debris, type of obstruction, size, and other attributes will be used to evaluate the contribution of debris to total flow resistance.
 The input flow resistance coefficients will then be modified in the Project-conditions models to reflect changes in LWD due to the Project by proportioning the amounts of debris and the resulting total flow resistance based on the altered LWD supply.
 Depending on the relative LWD supply, effects on reach-average hydraulics may be negligible in some areas, but could be significant in others.
-In general, LWD supply from upstream of the dam will be unchanged.
+In general, LWD supply from upstream of the dam will be eliminated by the Project, but LWD supplied from tributaries downstream from the dam will be unchanged.
 If bank erosion rates decrease based on the BEI analysis, then this supply will also be reduced.

 Existing debris characteristics, including size, height and frequency, will be evaluated both in the field and by analyzing aerial photography, as described above.
 For large clusters and large individual pieces, height and size can also be evaluated using the LiDAR data.

 4.2.3 Ice Effects

 As part of the ice processes study for the Susitna River, "predictive ice, hydrodynamic and thermal modeling using River1D is planned for the Middle River between the proposed dam and the Three River Confluence near Talkeetna" (Section 7.6.3.2, AEA 2012).
 Additional ice-related, reach-scale modeling will be performed as part of the fluvial geomorphology modeling study.
 It is tentatively assumed that the existing bed material is stable (i.e., below incipient motion conditions) under ice conditions, due to reduced velocities and shear stresses associated with low river flows and the ice cover.
 The validity of this assumption under both existing and with-Project conditions will be tested by performing an incipient motion analysis using shear stress results from the River1D modeling.
 Should the results indicate that substantial sediment transport should occur at the reach scale, the 1-D model will be adjusted to incorporate appropriate rates of sediment transport for ice covered conditions.
+AEA anticipates this could be accomplished by extending the simulation period, and adjusting flow magnitudes and durations of the 1-D modeling to account for sediment transported under these conditions.